fuine/msc-thesis-typst/content/ch3_results.typ

   ("aspartus_3_runs/eers_values.svg", [Equal Error Rate]),
   caption: flex-caption(
     [Box plots of RAUC and EER values for each run of the experiment on the Aspartus dataset.
 Each dot denotes a single experiment run.
 Purple, dashed line marks result yielded by the reference classifier.
     ],
-  [Box plots of RAUC and EER values for each run of the experiment on the Aspartus dataset.]
+    [Box plots of RAUC and EER values for each run of the experiment on the Aspartus dataset.],
   ),
-  label: <fig:aspartus_raucs_eers>
+  label: <fig:aspartus_raucs_eers>,
 )

-#figure(image("../images/aspartus_3_runs/rocs.svg"),
+#figure(image("../images/aspartus_3_runs/rocs.svg"), caption: flex-caption(
-  caption: flex-caption(
+  [Mean ROC curves for the best solutions found during optimization on the Aspartus
-    [Mean ROC curves for the best solutions found during optimization on the Aspartus dataset.
+    dataset.
 Curve for Logistic Regression model is provided as a reference.
   ],
-  [Mean ROC curves for the best solutions found during optimization on the Aspartus dataset.]
+  [Mean ROC curves for the best solutions found during optimization on the Aspartus
-  )
+    dataset.],
-)<fig:aspartus_rocs>
+))<fig:aspartus_rocs>

 == Results for the Icebergs dataset
 <results-for-the-icebergs-dataset>